Men and therapy

 It would be wrong to say that men never seek help, but often they leave it till the last moment, till the situation is in crisis.
 They may end up with a broken marriage or a serious addiction problem or even homeless or attempting suicide.
 So what is it that makes men so reluctant to enter therapy and is there anything that can be done to make therapy more acceptable to the male psyche?

-Men and boys are predisposed to competition, look in any school yard to see the boys playing some sport where there is a winner (football, running etc.) and the girls playing co-operative games (skipping, talking etc.).
-While these are extreme stereotypes it is possible to see how one leads to hiding ones vulnerabilities and one to being able to look for support for ones vulnerabilities.
+Men and boys are predisposed to competition, look in any schoolyard to see the boys playing some sport where there is a winner (football, running etc.) and the girls playing cooperative games (skipping, talking etc.).
+While these are extreme stereotypes it is possible to see how one leads to hiding one's vulnerabilities and one to be able to look for support for one's vulnerabilities.

 Often it is these crisis points that bring men to therapy: A relationship problem, a stress issue, a stress incident at work, etc. The first and most important thing is to recognise the huge step that the man might be taking in coming to therapy in admitting that there is a problem, given the social and past conditioning.
 Almost as important is to provide a safe and confidential environment (as seen by the client) so that any fears of exposing their problems to the world might be set aside.
 In providing these the therapist then invites the man to explore deeper feelings.
 Perhaps those feelings have been hidden or repressed for many years, for fear of a sign of weakness or judgement.

-Though these process men can find an inner strength that makes them more able to confront their fears, express deeper feelings and break the bonds of past conditioning even with other men.
+Through these processes men can find an inner strength that makes them more able to confront their fears, express deeper feelings and break the bonds of past conditioning even with other men.
 Ultimately the process has opened a door where he can be part of his own heroic life, being fully authentic and being able to say this is me regardless of what you might think.